racka98/Lenovo-Thinkpad-T450-T450s-Hackintosh-Guide-Opencore/README.md

 Note: the Airportitlwm kext for macOS Monterey is very new and may have issues.
 Please report those issues [here](https://github.com/OpenIntelWireless/itlwm/issues).
 Also the macOS Monterey kext provided above may be outdated at the the you are reading this so please check [here](https://github.com/OpenIntelWireless/itlwm/releases) and check if there is a released stable kext for Monterey.

  **3. Airportitlwm causes the bluetooth to be unstable and because so you may experience stutters or interruptions while using bluetooth headphones.
 To fix this you can turn off wifi and connect via ethernet or you can get 8x series cards to fix this or buy the recomended cards (DW1820A 00JT494 or Broadcom BCM94360CSAX)**

 ### 4. Add Device Properties for Serial number and other info
 Follow this [guide](https://dortania.github.io/OpenCore-Post-Install/universal/iservices.html#generate-a-new-serial) to set up serial number and the accompanying info to get iServices

 If you want to get wired sidecar working, in Config.plist change the string in Platforminfo > Generic> SystemProductName to "MacBook9,1" (note: this causes the battery to drain faster)

+### 5. If you are using a usb mouse with side buttons, you can spoof apple usb mouse by change the pid and vid in AnyAppleUSBMouse.kext/Info.plist and enable it in Config.plist.